tanamim/MIN16/README.md

 ### Design Bit Format
 The first step is to determine **word size** (i.e., how many bits are bound together to carry machine instruction on a digital circuit board).
 Once word size is determined, how do you divide those bits into parts?
 As shown below, a typical arithmetic instruction contains three components, **Operation Code**, **Destination Regiser**, and **Source Register**.

 By using the basic example below, `ADD $r1, $r10` is expressed in hexadecimal digit as `001a`.
-This is an instruction to add the value of source register 10 to destination register 1.
+This is an instruction to add the value of source register 10 to the value of destination register 1 and store the result to the destination resister.

 ![MIN16_Bit_Format](./doc/img/MIN16_Bit_Format.png)